 (WordPress Market Share.
 Source: w3techs.com)

-For example, at the time this post was written, this is the number of downloads of the latest WordPress version …
+For example, at the time this article was written, here is the current number of downloads of the latest WordPress version …

 (Source: https://wordpress.org/download/counter)

-Note: The above figure represents only the most recently released version of WordPress.
-Around one third of all current users have not yet upgraded their WP installations to the latest version …
+Note: The above figures represents only the most recent version of WordPress.
+Around one third of all current users have not yet updated their sites to the latest release …

-As this post was being written, the number of downloads has already grown.
-If you click on the link above and visit the WordPress download counter site, expect to see a significantly higher download number … perhaps even a different version, as WordPress continually updates the software to fix security issues and bugs, and add new or improved features.
+Even as this post was being written, the number of downloads has already increased.
+If you were to click on the link above and visit the WordPress download counter page, you should expect to see a much higher download number … perhaps even a different version, as the WordPress community continually updates the software to fix security issues and bugs, and add new or improved features.

-Interestingly enough, all major WordPress version updates are named after famous Jazz musicians, eg:
+An interesting fact, is that all major WordPress version releases are traditionally named after well-known Jazz musicians, eg:

 - v.2.0 = Duke Ellington (December 31, 2005),